StephanM87/sdrdm-template/specifications/Example.md

 - __description*__
   - Type: string
-  - Description: Describes the content of the dataset.I super innovative an cool and fancy
+  - Description: Describes the content of the dataset.I super innovative an cool and fancyawdwadwawdadwadwawwdawda
   - Dataverse: pyDaRUS.Citation.description.text
 - __title*__
   - Type: string